Friday, 29 August 2025

 And then we found them . . .

-A pride of lions sitting in the shade just watching the world go by.
+A pride of lions were sitting in the shade, just watching the world go by.
 We were quite close but surrounded by other trucks.
 We felt so lucky to have come across them as we were starting to make our way home.

 They just took my breath away!